DeepMicroscopy/SlideRunner/README.md

 ## Version 2 coming up ##

-With so many new features, it is time to declare Version 2 - which is scheduled to be on SlideRunner's second birthday, coinciding with BVM 2020.
-Now we are in beta phase, which means: Try out all new features and give feedback, if something doesn't work as expected.
+With so many new features, it is time to declare Version 2.
+While we initially wanted to declare the version on this years BVM, it has all been delayed a bit.
+But for a good reason: Following requests by our pathologists, SlideRunner now has support for a much broader range of image formats.

 List of new features:
-- DICOM WSI support (through pydicom)
+- New formats:
+    - DICOM supprt (including DICOM WSI, through pydicom, new in 1.99beta4)
+    - CellVizio MKT (Confocal Laser Endomicroscopy, new in 1.99beta4)
+    - TIFF stacks (previously was only for 2D images, new in 1.99beta6)
 - Synchronization support with [EXACT](https://github.com/ChristianMarzahl/Exact)
 - Much enhanced polygon annotation support, including modifying and simplification
+- Support for z Stacks as well as time series
 - and uncountable small fixes and improvements

 ## Download and Installation